- Continue Reading

 Rodents can range from guinea pigs to mice, but the ones we have to be most careful about are the ones that hideout in corners of our houses and nibble away at anything can get their hands on, aka house mice and roof rats.
 When you need a rodent exterminator, call Control Exterminating.

-A survey done by the National Pest Management Association or (NPMA) says that rodents have been responsible for problems to at least 29% of Americans and that most infestations occurred during the colder months as that is when rodents entire home for shelter from the cold.
+A survey done by the National Pest Management Association or (NPMA) says that rodents have been responsible for problems to at least 29% of Americans and that most infestations occurred during the colder months as that is when rodents are looking for shelter from the cold.

 Identification of Rodents

 The places that these rodents choose to infest the most include kitchens, laundry rooms, attics, garages and basements where they would be least seen.

-These places provide just the right environments for them to reproduce which can range up to 12 offsprings in a matter of 2-3weeks.
+These places provide just the right environments for them to reproduce which can range up to 12 offsprings in a matter of 2 to 3 weeks.
 Rodents are known to urinate constantly everywhere they tread, which means anyone around the house could be contaminated with it, mostly children and toddlers, which could affect their health badly.

 Nibbling away at food, clothes, and furniture are not the only downsides to rodent infestations.
 These rodents usually come in from the outside, most likely the sewer, which means they are contaminated with tonnes of germs and carry diseasing causing parasites such as fleas, ticks, and lice, not to mention they also spread salmonella.

 All these make touching them with bare hands a risk to the person, and anything else you use to exterminate them with becomes infected.